 - Many regulations, including NFPA 70E, require that electrical workers must verify de-energisation using a portable test instrument prior to contacting conductive parts that may be energised.

-In 2018, NFPA 70E introduced an exception to the use of potable voltage testers by allowing the use of permanently installed devices listed and labeled for the purpose of verifying the absence of voltage.
-DeadEasy is not listed and labeled for this purpose.
+In 2018, NFPA 70E introduced an exception by allowing the use of permanently installed devices listed and labelled for the purpose of verifying the absence of voltage.
+DeadEasy is not listed and labelled for this purpose.

-- Permanently installing an absence of voltage tester, or any other direct contact voltage indicator, introduces a new failure opportunity into an otherwise robust electrical installation.
+- Permanently installing a direct contact, absence of voltage tester, introduces a new failure opportunity into an otherwise robust electrical power system.
 The circuit location where they are typically installed is exposed to system over voltages.
 Over voltages may cause signal wiring or indicator failures.
-Alternatively, parts may simply fail because of a manufacturing defect or over time due to the installation environment.
+Alternatively, parts may simply fail because of a manufacturing defect or over time due to a harsh installation environment.
 High fault currents may then flow through instrument wiring.
 Protection may not be adequate to clear these high energy faults before they vaporise the signal wiring and develop into an arc fault.

 For these reasons careful consideration is strongly recommended before adopting permanently installed, direct contact, absence of voltage testers.

 - Permanently installed, non-contact voltage indicators like DeadEasy do not conductively contact power system components.
 DeadEasy insulated sensing conductors are wrapped around the insulated power conductors.
 On this basis DeadEasy does not compromise the surge voltage withstand capability of the electrical panel.
-In addition, a faulty DeadEasy does not weaken the integrity of the power system.
+In addition, if ever DeadEasy does fault it does not weaken the integrity of the power system.

-- Industry data suggest approximately 90% of electrical isolations tend to be for the purpose of conducting non-electrical maintenance.
+- Industry data suggests approximately 90% of electrical isolations tend to be for the purpose of conducting non-electrical maintenance.
 So in most isolating circumstances, accurate and efficient verification is available with DeadEasy.